 You may have heard that today has been dubbed ‘Blue Monday’.
-There are still 10 whole days of January left (longest month ever!) and we’re crawling towards payday.
-Statistically, it is the day most of our resolutions are broken and it's also the day when credit card statements arrive from the Christmas spend.
+There are still 11 whole days of January left (longest month ever!) and we’re crawling towards payday.
+Statistically, it is the day most of our resolutions are broken and it's also the day when credit card statements arrive from Christmas.
 Add to this, it’s a Monday which is already everyone's least favourite day.

 Make the commute better